|

 The different types of volcanoes

-Volcanic eruptions: mechanisms and forecasts
+Volcanic eruptions: mechanisms and predictions

 The effects of eruptions on the environment